-Rank Label of the claims Legal basis Comments 1 Equity Art.
+Rank Label of the claims Legal basis Comments 1 Common Equity Tier 1 (CET1) Art.
 93(3) of the Law on Insolvency of Legal Persons, on 13 June 2019, No. XIII-2221 Under Lithuanian law shareholders cannot be qualified as creditors by virtue of their shares.
 In the event that all claims on the bankrupt estate are satisfied and certain assets/a sum of money remains, the remainder of the assets/money shall be distributed to the shareholders (Art.
 93(3) of the Law on Insolvency of Legal Persons).
-2 Claims of persons participating in the management of the bank Art.
-87 (9) of the Law on Banks, 30 March 2004, No. IX- 2085 Claims of bank's shareholders holding a qualifying holding in the bank's authorised capital and/or voting rights, members of the supervisory board, members of the bank's board, and heads of the administration.
-3 Hybrids Art.
-87 (8) of the Law on Banks, 30 March 2004, No. IX-2085 Claims of creditors related to non-equity securities issued by the bank with all characteristics of a subordinated loan which provide claims that shall be satisfied only after the claims over subordinated loans and other non-equity securities.
-4 Subordinated Art.
-87 (7) of the Law on Banks, 30 March 2004, No. IX-2085 Claims related to subordinated loans and non-equity securities issued by the bank with the characteristics of a subordinated loan, excluding hybrids ranking row 3above.
+2 Additional Tier 1 (AT1) instruments Art.
+87 (9) of the Law on Banks, 30 March 2004, No. IX- 2085 The claims of creditors related to capital instruments that comply with the conditions indicated in Article 52(1) of Regulation (EU) No 575/2013.
+If a capital instrument indicated in this paragraph is only partly recognised as an own funds item, all claims resulting from such instrument shall be satisfied according to the ranking establish in this paragraph.
+3 Tier 2 (T2) instruments Art.
+87 (8) of the Law on Banks, 30 March 2004, No. IX-2085 The claims of creditors related to capital instruments that comply with the conditions indicated in Article 63 of Regulation (EU) No 575/2013.
+If a capital instrument indicated in this paragraph is only partly recognised as an own funds item, all claims resulting from such instrument shall be satisfied according to the ranking establish in this paragraph.
+4 Debts or claims from subordinated debt instruments, except for T2 and AT1 claims Art.
+87 (7) of the Law on Banks, 30 March 2004, No. IX-2085 The claims of creditors related to subordinated loans granted to the bank and non-equity securities issued by the bank which have all characteristics of a subordinated loan, excluding the T2 and AT1 claims.
 5 Non- preferred senior debt Art.
-87 (6) of the Law on Banks, 30 March 2004, No. IX-2085 Creditors' claims on debt instruments - debt or other forms of debt, financial instruments that create or recognize debt, if they: (1) have an original maturity of at least one year; (2) are not derivative financial instruments and do not form part of an embedded derivative; (3) the contractual documents relating to the issue and the prospectus, when it is drawn up, stipulate that the claim of the holder of the debt instrument will be satisfied by the sixth ranking row under the bankruptcy proceedings.
+87 (6) of the Law on Banks, 30 March 2004, No. IX-2085 Creditors' claims on debt instruments - debt or other forms of debt, financial instruments that create or recognize debt, if they: (1) have an original maturity of at least one year; (2) are not derivative financial instruments and do not form part of an embedded derivative; (3) the contractual documentation and, where applicable, the prospectus related to the issuance establish that the claim of the debt instrument holder will be satisfied by the sixth ranking row under the bankruptcy proceedings.
 6 Other Art.
 87 (5) of the Law on Banks, 30 March 2004, No. IX-2085 Other claims not referred to in the rest of the categories.
 7 Dep-ISME Art.
 87 (4) of the Law on Banks, 30 March 2004, No. IX-2085 Claims of natural persons, micro, small and medium-size enterprises as provided for in the law, regarding part of the deposits exceeding the amount covered by insurance and their claims of deposits in branches in third countries.